Syedanas-ctrl/Print-Tray/README.md

    npm run dist
    ```

-   Packages are emitted to the `dist/` directory for the host platform (DMG/ZIP for macOS, NSIS installer for Windows x64, AppImage for Linux).
+   Packages are emitted to the `dist/` directory for the host platform:
+   - macOS: DMG and ZIP
+   - Windows: NSIS installers for both `x64` and `ia32`
+   - Linux: AppImage

+   On macOS, building Windows artifacts requires CrossOver/Wine; otherwise run the command on a Windows build host or CI runner.

 ## Configuration